JanProvaznik/WeatherCollector/README.md

 1. have ActiveMQ 5.15.12 running on the default port
 2. Have python3 in PATH with numpy, sklearn and pandas installed
+3. Get the project in a runnable state (add all modules in the context menu clicking on all pom.xml files)
-3. Get dependencies with Maven
+4. Get dependencies with Maven
-4. run each module
+5. run each module (sensor last)